 For children, ask your doctor about using an oral rehydration solution, such as Pedialyte, to prevent dehydration or replace lost fluids.

-If your doctor determines that an antibiotic caused your diarrhea, he or she might lower your dose or switch to another medication.
+If your doctor determines that an antibiotic caused your diarrhea, they might lower your dose or switch to another medicine.

 Treating underlying conditions

 If your diarrhea is caused by a more serious condition, such as inflammatory bowel disease, your doctor will work to control that condition.
 You might be referred to a specialist, such as a gastroenterologist, who can help devise a treatment plan for you.

 Diarrhea usually clears up quickly without treatment.
 To help you cope with your symptoms until the diarrhea goes away, try to do the following: